guerindylan555-boop/MVPvintedboost/README.md

 - Content-Type: `multipart/form-data`
 - Fields: `image` (file), `gender` (man|woman), `prompt` (optional)
 - Response: `image/png` stream
+- Headers: `X-User-Id` (optional but recommended) — when provided, the backend stores the generation under this user id so it appears in per-user listings
 - Notes: Automatically generates and stores a person description linked to the image

 ### GET /model/generated
+- Headers: `X-User-Id` (required) — results are filtered to the current user; when missing, the backend returns an empty list to avoid cross-user leakage
 - Response: `{ ok: true, items: [{ s3_key, created_at, gender, url, description }] }`

 ### Model defaults